graphic:link to home

 The manufacture of Nitrogen fertiliser is the single main cause of energy use in non-organic farming, accounting for 37% of the total.
 More from Soil Association.

-3. Reducing biodiversity
+3. Reducing plant species biodiversity

 4. Making ozone at ground level,